|

 crust, in the shape of the protocontinent in the image

-on the right.
+below.
 It was this protocontinent

 that was much later struck and shattered by the giant

 meteorite of the Shock Dynamics event.
-A study

 of the effects of giant impacts concluded that "the